deps-app/ring-etag-middleware/README.md

 ## Caching checksum calculations

 Once a checksum for a file has been calculated once, it is unnecessary to calculate it again.
 If the files you are serving are immutable, then it would be possible to pre-calculate the checksum once.
-However if you are working in an environment where the files being served may change (say a ClojureScript compiler output directory), then you cannot store the checksum separately from the file (either in-memory or on-disk), as you don't have a 100% reliable method for detecting when the file has changed (without running a file watcher, which we won't do here).
+However if you are working in an environment where the files being served may change (say a ClojureScript compiler output directory), then you cannot store the checksum separately from the file (either in-memory or on-disk), as you don't have a 100% reliable method for detecting when to recalculate the checksum (without running a file watcher, which introduces its own problems).

 Instead, ring-etag-middleware provides a way to store checksums in the [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes) of the files being served.
 If this option is enabled, the middleware will check if the `java.io.File` in the Ring response has a checksum calculated.
-If so it will return it as the ETag, if not it will calculate the checksum and store it as an extended attribute on the `File`.The JDK doesn't support this on all platforms that have support for extended attributes (notably [macOS](https://bugs.openjdk.java.net/browse/JDK-8030048)), so it is recommended to check for support with the provided `supports-extended-attributes?` function.
+If so it will return it as the ETag; if not it will calculate the checksum and store it as an extended attribute on the `File`.
+The JDK doesn't support this on all platforms that have support for extended attributes (notably [macOS](https://bugs.openjdk.java.net/browse/JDK-8030048)), so it is recommended to check for support with the provided `supports-extended-attributes?` function.

 ```clojure
 (ns my-app.web